Piston rings are something that most people have heard about before but have never seen.

 Because of the piston rings’ vital role, there are some major symptoms you should look out for.
 Here is a more detailed list of the signs of bad or failing piston rings to look for:

 1. A Large Amount of Oil Disappears

-Slowly and gradually all your engine oil will leak into the cylinder and you will witness a drop in your car’s engine oil levels.
+Slowly and gradually, all your engine oil will leak into the cylinder, and you will witness a drop in your car’s engine oil level.
 You would need to get an oil refill more frequently.

 2. Oil leaks

 When the piston rings are bad, you will get high pressure inside the crankcase.
 This makes the engine sealings fail and start leaking oil.
 If you see many different oil leaks, you should absolutely check the pressure in the crankcase.

 You can do this by letting the engine stand on idle and carefully opening the oil cap.
 There should be no pressure at all, but a small vacuum.
 If the oil cap flies away together with a lot of smoke that pours out, you may have bad piston rings.

 3. Weak Acceleration